slatedocs/slate/source/index.html.md

 Stellar is a distributed ledger technology which allows anyone to build low-cost and fast financial services.
 This tutorial will walk you through some of its features and show you how to create a Venmo clone on top of Stellar called `AnchorX`.

 In order to maintain customer accounts, Stellar requires you to create some sort of organization.
-Think about it as a "Stellar company" but in Stellar Jargon, that is called an `anchor`.
+Think about it as a "Stellar company" but in Stellar jargon, that is called an `anchor`.
 There are 2 ways to do this.
 Either you create Stellar accounts on behalf of customers or use the memo field of the transaction to operate on behalf of your customers/users.

 The [official documentation](https://www.stellar.org/developers/guides/anchor/index.html#customer-accounts) covers the second method but there is no documentation about the first one.

-This tutorial will show you how to create an anchor maintaining a Stellar account for each customer.
+This tutorial will show you how to create an anchor maintaining a Stellar account for each customer, hiding the implementation details.
+It will use the programming language JavaScript and the mobile wallet will be written using React Native.

-The following are some of the goals in this tutorial:

-1. Make a system that feels like Venmo with Stellar.
-2. The user won't see any of the implementation details - they will be transacting in Dollars.

 # Concepts

-Before getting started you need to learn some concepts in Stellar like account, asset, anchor, multisignature.
+## Stellar Consensus Protocol

+Stellar is built on top of the Stellar Consensus Protocol (SCP), which defines a way to reach consensus without relying on close systems, this is what helps maintaining the Stellar ledger.
+Explaining how the protocol works is beyond the scope of this tutorial, but you can learn more about [here](https://www.stellar.org/developers/guides/concepts/scp.html)

+## Stellar Development Foundation

+The Stellar Development Foundation (SDF) is a non-profit corporation which develops and maintains the Stellar Network and the Stellar Protocol.
+You can learn more about them in the [mandate page](https://www.stellar.org/about/mandate/)

+## Stellar Core and Horizon API

+The `Stellar Core` software is in charge of communicating and maintaining the Stellar network.
+Using the Stellar Consensus Protocol (SCP), it does validation and agrees on the status of transactions in the network.
+Anyone can run the software.
+Running Stellar Core is similar to running an Ethereum or Bitcoin node, except that there is no mining involved.

+`Horizon` is a RESTful API which allows you to interact with `Stellar Core` and makes it easy to build applications using the network.
+With it you can submit transactions, read accounts or subscribe to events in the network.

+You can interact with it using any HTTP client like cURL, Postman or Paw.
+There are also SDKs for different programming languages like Go, Java, JavaScript, Ruby, etc.

+Setting up `Stellar Core` or `Horizon` won't be included here but you can learn about it in the [official guides](https://www.stellar.org/developers/guides/get-started/).

+For this tutorial you will be using a test network (testnet) run by the SDF under https://horizon-testnet.stellar.org/ and the JavaScript Stellar SDK.

 ## Account